-Graduate students are advised by the Graduate Specialist.
-The Graduate Specialist is available to offer counsel to students regarding academic policies and procedures, registering for courses each semester, checking progress toward obtaining their degree and matters relating to personal and spiritual growth.
+Graduate students are advised by the Graduate OSS Coach.
+The Graduate Coach is available to offer counsel to students regarding academic policies and procedures, registering for courses each semester, checking progress toward obtaining their degree and matters relating to personal and spiritual growth.

-While the Graduate Specialist shares in the advising process, each student is responsible for meeting his/her educational goals and satisfying graduation requirements.
+While the Graduate Coach shares in the advising process, each student is responsible for meeting his/her educational goals and satisfying graduation requirements.

-The specialist also serves as an advisor by maintaining ongoing communication with students through text, talk, email and advising appointments to provide the assistance needed to be successful.
+The Graduate Coach also serves as an advisor by maintaining ongoing communication with students through text, talk, email and advising appointments to provide the assistance needed to be successful.
 Assistance may include prayer, building rapport, encouragement, and help with overcoming challenges, all with the goal of creating an excellent experience for each student.

-Department E-mail address: gradadvising@gracechristian.edu
+Department E-mail address: oss@gracechristian.edu